spartan0000/Endoscopy-RAG/README.md

 ![](./images/lumbergh.png)

-### This is the easy part.
-The hard part will be convincing the powers that be (high inertia, highly risk averse) that we should try to implement this

-### Either way, it was fun experimenting with this over the weekend!
+### It was fun experimenting with this over the weekend!
 ### More refinements and updates to come...improving the protocol documents, logging and auditing, benchmarks and accuracy